lapidator/custom/README.md

 functionality of the skins provided there.

 I also reduced the amount of webbrowser customization.
 Working on this might be fun, but I find css to be very time consuming.
-As at least each major update of the webbrowser breaks some of the scripts, and I do not want to spend too much time on this, I often use css [userstyles.org](https://userstyles.org/), and maybe tweak those a little or simply add my own very small css to implement small changes.
-Small updates are possible anytime.
+As  each major update of a webbrowser or website tends to break some of the scripts, and I do not want to spend too much time on this, I often use css from [userstyles.org](https://userstyles.org/), and maybe tweak those a little or simply add my own very small css to implement small changes.
+Small updates might happen anytime.
 The 'userChrome' is also likely to be updated every time I switch to a new major release of Waterfox, which induces the need for changes.